naacl-org/naacl-org.github.com/elections/2017/index.md

 Nominating committee for the 2017 elections:

--   Dan Gildea (chair)
+- Mona Diab (chair)
--   Chris Callison-Burch
--   David Chiang
+- Rebecca Hwa
--   Mona Diab
+- Anoop Sarkar
 - Katrin Erk
 - Julia Hirschberg
--   Chris Manning
+- Michael White
--   Anoop Sarkar
+- Eduard Hovy

 For more information about the NAACL, NAACL officer responsibilities, and NAACL election procedures, please see the [NAACL home page](http://naacl.org), and the NAACL constitution, which is available there.